 In those cases where you’re long drawn out friendship and you’re “in love” with her you have a few choices to make:

 - Remove yourself entirely and get out of the friendship immediately.
 Don’t delay the rejection.

 - Limit your friendship with her and learn to eliminate the friends zone.
-A good start would be to go through my Ebook – Eliminate The Friends Zone.
-Do it now because it won’t be free for very long!

 - Learn about the Honey Badger.
 An old but important video about attraction and being friends and how to pick up Friends Into Lovers.

 It’s understandable and a somewhat fact that being persistent can be an attractive trait but the problem with persistence is knowing when it becomes insane or an unrealistic “hope” and the other fact that women decide quickly whether a guy is date-able or not.

 We have to consider so much more about continuing to try despite her rejection and not much of it can we even be fairly certain about.
 Like if she is attracted to us.